ian-antking/cv/README.md

 I am passionate about helping to get people into tech.
 I tutor [Manchester Codes](https://www.manchestercodes.com/), where I teach JavaScript, with React and Express.

-In my spare time I make gadgets for my house with raspberry pi, and build/maintain [queerfamilytea](queerfamilytea.com)
+In my spare time I make gadgets for my house with raspberry pi, and build/maintain [Queer Family Tea](queerfamilytea.com).

 ## Skills